 Kevin is excited to be a part of the VOLT team.
 He is passionate about Central Valley Communities and the people who live here.
 His professional background includes experience in agriculture, construction, photography, filmmaking, radio, and marketing communications.

-VOLT Institute, a partnership between Opportunity Stanislaus and the Stanislaus County Office of Education is seeking evening 5:00-9:00 PM and days noon-4:00 PM substitute Industrial Maintenance Trainer for a local, privately funded training center.
+VOLT Institute, a partnership between Opportunity Stanislaus and the Stanislaus County Office of Education is seeking evening 5:00-9:00 PM and days noon-4:00 PM substitute Industrial Maintenance Trainer for a local training center.
 The training center’s primary goal is to produce a skilled, competent workforce, prepared to meet the ever-changing demands of the local and global labor market.
 Curriculum, technology and input on industry trends are provided by experts from some of the top companies in the State.

 The objective of the selected candidate(s) is to train Incumbent Workers and Industrial Maintenance students; assuring they are technically capable in repairing and maintaining industrial machinery and equipment as well as manager programs and other instructors.